hhchuang-ai/cs230-final-project/README.md

 # cs230-final-project
-Our poject is built on top of https://github.com/taki0112/UGATIT with some minor tuning/changes.
+Our poject is built on top of the [Github](https://github.com/taki0112/UGATIT) with some minor tuning/changes.
 If you want to take the code as reference, please cite the [Paper](https://openreview.net/forum?id=BJlZ5ySKPH) and the [Github](https://github.com/taki0112/UGATIT).

 We added some noise in d_loss in UGATIT.py.
 Every 100 iteration, we will introduce noise into discriminator because the discriminator loss far better than generator noise for our own dataset.

+Most of the instruction below this line comes from the [Github](https://github.com/taki0112/UGATIT).
+___
 ## Requirements
 * python == 3.6
 * tensorflow == 1.14